Frequently Asked Questions

 Behind the scenes a lot goes on to keep the charity going so we always have a need for coordinators who are crucial to dispatching our riders on jobs across Cornwall.

-You need to have basic IT skills and training is always provided.
+You need to have basic IT skills, a good working knowledge of Microsoft Office, Excel and Spreadsheets and training is always provided.

 So if you would like to get involved we would love to hear from you.